-Travellers Cafe – rather restaurant than a bar, but you can enjoy a drink in the evening there.
-Pretty good place with good food, with a sea view.
+Travellers Cafe – rather a restaurant than a bar, but you can enjoy a drink in the evening there.
+Pretty good place with food, with a sea view.

 Africa House Hotel– rooftop hotel bar, they play live music in the evenings.

-Mercury’s Bar – Situated near the port, good place for Queen and Freddie Mercury`s fans .
+Mercury’s Bar – situated near the port, a good place for Queen and Freddie Mercury’s fans.

-As the nightlife in Zanzibar is constantly changing, every month new clubs and places open, I will be grateful if you share your experience in the comments.
+The nightlife in Zanzibar is continuously changing.
+Every month, new clubs and places are opening, so I will be grateful if you share your experience in the comments!

 You might also like: